Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Front page news from Janesville Gazette.
 Back to back years!
 I appreciate.
 Drone on my dome.

 The alley redevelopment was behind schedule so I started late in October.
 Lots of obstructions so no lifts or scaffolding could be used.
 The snow ended work on site.
 Came back in Spring and touched up some.
-Still needs another Spring touch.
-2023!
+Still needs another final week.

 IBEW (International Brotherhood of Electrical Workers) Contributed their skills in stringing the lights for dramatic night alley effects.